MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-m365-chat.md

 {
     "adaptiveCards": [
       {
-        "adaptiveCard": "<a serialized adaptive card with version 1.5 (see as .json below)>", "previewCardData": {
+        "adaptiveCard": "<a serialized adaptive card with version 1.5 (see the example of adaptive card below)>", "previewCardData": {
           "title": "title 1",
           "subTitle": "subTitle 1",